abirismyname/actions-hackpod-template/README.md

 ## Bootstrap

 Next, someone on the team will be responsible for bootstrapping up the AWS environment.
 The following steps will create a CloudFormation Stack containing:
-a.
-A new IAM OIDC provider and role.
+- A new IAM OIDC provider and role
-b.
-A new ECR Repository.
+- A new ECR Repository
-c.
-A new VPCStack
+- A new VPCStack

 **IMPORTANT**: Only one person on the team need to perform the bootstrap.